-Which Pokemon Games Are Playable?
+Which Pokémon Games Are Playable on Android?

 - Game Boy Advance (GBA): Ruby, Sapphire, and Emerald; FireRed and LeafGreen

 - Nintendo DS (NDS): Diamond, Pearl, and Platinum; HeartGold and SoulSilver; Black and White; Black and White 2

 These are the main series games, though you can also emulate spinoff titles like Pokémon Pinball if you like.